Unavowed: Reception

 Many critics also credited the quality of the voice acting for selling the story and the characters, even though PC Gamer and Adventure Gamers both offered minor criticism on some voices.
 The soundtrack by Thomas Regin was regarded as complementing the atmosphere.
 Multiple critics praised the game's replay value due to using different companions unlocking previously unknown interactions.

 Several reviewers bemoaned that quests are too easy and can be easily solved, such as by exploring the environment.
 However, Rock, Paper, Shotgun also remarked that puzzles become better in the second half of the game and GameSpot found the quests "varied and often unpredictable".
 4Players considered the controls unnecessarily limiting, only using the mouse and some keys when the whole keyboard was available.

 Despite minor criticisms, Adventure Gamers called it an instant classic.
 The A.V.
 Club called Unavowed Gilbert's best work to date, especially praising the design and the writing and comparing it favorably to the Quest games and the Monkey Island series.
 Rock, Paper, Shotgun was equally impressed, especially lauding the BioWare-style story that offers many complex and complicating features successfully "in a way the genre has genuinely never seen before".

 The game was nominated for "Best Storytelling" at the 2018 Golden Joystick Awards but lost to God of War.
 It was also nominated for "Excellence in Narrative" at the Independent Games Festival Awards.
-Writing for Vox, Emily VanDerWerff called Unavowed's twist the best plot twist of 2018, commending the developers for playing with the adventure genre's tropes to lull players into believing the game was a classical redemption story.
+Writing for Vox, Emily St. James called Unavowed's twist the best plot twist of 2018, commending the developers for playing with the adventure genre's tropes to lull players into believing the game was a classical redemption story.

+In an interview discussing the development of Old Skies, Dave Gilbert reported that "[Unavowed] exceeded every expectation, sales-wise, review-wise."